“50 Top Sources Of Free eLearning Courses” by Julie DeNeen first appeared on informED.

 This college has been offering free distance learning classes, but it may not be this way for long.
 Their courses do provide certification that is recognized in the business world.
 They specialize in areas of learning, such as mental health field, beauty and fashion, performing arts, craft and construction, and media.

 As online education continues to expand, a student’s opportunities will grow as well.
 More and more, traditional universities are seeing a need to reduce the cost of education and keep students interested in their programs.
-Private companies are also taking the opportunity to create dynamic programs that are free and accessible to anyone!
+Private companies are also taking the opportunity to create dynamic e learning programs that are free and accessible to anyone!